Conflicts of Interest and Commitment Requirements for Researchers

 Investigators must disclose certain financial interests that are related to their institutional responsibilities in the Research Financial Interest Disclosure module.
-The RCOI Program will notify you if you meet the definition of an Investigator and must disclose initially/annually, but you must independently update your disclosure within 30 days of any changes.
+The Research COI Program will notify you if you meet the definition of an Investigator and must disclose initially/annually, but you must independently update your disclosure within 30 days of any changes.
 Please note that an Investigator might disclose all their financial interests in the context of their outside activity disclosures.
 In those cases, the Investigator will be prompted to annually certify there are no changes to their financial interests.
-If an employee involved in the research does not meet the definition of Investigator but has a financial interest related to the research, the employee should contact the RCOI Program for a reportability assessment.
+If an employee involved in the research does not meet the definition of Investigator but has a financial interest related to the research, the employee should contact the Research COI Program for a reportability assessment.

 See the Disclosure Guidance page for more information.

-Investigators must take Research COI training every four years in CITI (the Collaborative Institutional Training Initiative Program).
+Investigators must take financial COI training every four years in CITI (the Collaborative Institutional Training Initiative Program).
 Although the Research COI training content is PHS/HHS-specific, Virginia Tech applies the same disclosure and management principles to all sponsored research, regardless of sponsor.

 This training requirement is in addition to the Commonwealth of Virginia-specific COI training required for Statement of Economic Interest (SOEI) filers.
 Human Resources will contact employees directly if this training requirement applies to them, including the deadlines for completion.
 Please see the Disclosure to the Commonwealth of Virginia section below for more SOEI filer information.